Our professional strategy

 As many disputes arise in cross-border trade as at home.

 There is less to diarise; less to arrange.
 You are in charge.
 Take it as fast or as slowly as you like.
-The Mediator is the intermediary, informing, cajoling, suggesting and evaluating, until you have a deal or time is up.
+The Mediator is the intermediary, informing, cajoling, suggesting, until you have a deal or time is up.

 We all write more precisely than we speak.
 That is largely because we have the opportunity to fine tune what we write.